grover556/KFDweb/README.md

 KFDweb is designed to interface with the KFDtool and [KFDshield](https://store.omahacomms.com/product/kfdshield/) hardware adapters (TWI/3WI/Three Wire Interface).

 **Key Fill Device (KFD)**
 The KFDtool software supports KFD features through the KFDtool hardware adapter (TWI/3WI/Three Wire Interface), as well as through a IP (UDP) connection (DLI/Data Link Independent interface).

-Keys and groups of keys can be saved to an AES-256 encrypted key container file, which can then be selected and loaded into a target device in one operation.

 Supported Manual Rekeying Features (TIA-102.AACD-A)